Live Like That (song)

 "Live Like That" is a song by Contemporary Christian band Sidewalk Prophets from their second album, Live Like That.
 It was released on January 24, 2012, as the first single from the album.

 Background

 The song was produced by Ian Eskelin, and the song was co-written by David Frey, Ben Glover and Ben McDonald.
 This song was recorded at Dark Horse Recording Studio in Franklin, Tennessee.

 The song is meant to teach believers to live according to how Jesus Christ lived, which means a true reliance on God, and that needs to come from a contrite individual.
 This song is meant as the primary theme the album is based upon.
-The band utilized two versus of scripture as inspiration for the album, and those come from Hebrews 12:1-2 and 1 Thessalonians 1:2-6.
+The band utilized two verses of scripture as inspiration for the album, and those come from Hebrews 12:1-2 and 1 Thessalonians 1:2-6.

 Composition

 It has been called a Brit-rock type song that has many questions to be asked of the believers.
 This is in order for us to live our lives that others see Jesus Christ through them, and choose to follow our Savior.